yokirahmada/yokirahmada/README.md

 👋 Hi, I’m Yoki Rahmada
-I’m a **Web Developer**, and **WordPress Specialist** passionate about crafting visually appealing and high-performing websites.
+I’m a **Web Developer** and **WordPress Specialist** passionate about crafting visually appealing and high-performing websites.
 I specialize in delivering tailored solutions that enhance user experience and optimize website functionality.

 🚀 About Me
 - 💻 **Web Developer & WordPress Development**: Customizing themes, plugins, and crafting responsive designs for seamless performance.